codeForSaif/ToDoListAzure/README2.md

 * VSTS account costs $0 for up to 5 Basic users (free)

 ### Overview of guide:
+**Part 0: Software Installation / Setup**

+*This section will provide links for necessary software for the tutorial*

 **Part 1: Setup the C# Project, learn Swagger, and Deploy it manually to Azure**

 *The web project consists of a Web App and an API app that communicate.
 Note the API app is currently hardcoded with values since it does not yet have a database connection.
 You will test the Web App can connect to the Azure Web API project locally and on the cloud.
 You will also learn how to manually deploy your Web App and Web API to the cloud.*